JamesHMcKay/RiverGuide/README.md

 # RiverWiki

-The application provides up to date and detailed information on New Zealand rivers.
+This application provides up to date and detailed information on New Zealand rivers.
 This includes river flow, weather and community sourced descriptions.
 By signing in users have access to a logbook feature and the ability to contribute to the database of river guides.

 ## Quick Start